Aquareo/CCBs/README.md

 # CCBs
-Some research on the factors of CCBs and A trading strategy
+research on the factors of CCBs and A trading strategy

 This project presents a research study focused on the selection strategy of Chinese Convertible Bonds (CCBs).
 We propose an enhanced rotational multi-factor quantitative model for CCB selection based